princeouch/mine-github/README.md

-# mine-github
+# Uche-github
-This Repository is setup to use for my Assignment and other related works
+This Repository is setup to use for my assignment and to showcase other related works